-The Company has established written policies and procedures designed to ensure compliance with ASX Listing Rule disclosure requirements and accountability at a senior executive level for that compliance.

-A summary of the Company's Policy on ASX Listing Rule Compliance and Compliance Procedures are disclosed on the Company's website.
+The Company has established written policies and procedures for complying with its continuous disclosure obligations under the ASX Listing Rules.
+A summary of the Company's Policy on Continuous Disclosure and Compliance Procedures are disclosed on the Company's website.